pluralsh/polly/docs/liquid_filters.md

 Implementation: github.com/Masterminds/sprig/v3.mustChunk

 ##  mustCompact
 Accepts a list and removes entries with empty values.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.